evanseitz/seam-nn/README.md

 Additional dependencies for these Python examples may be required and outlined at the top of each script.

-**Complete reproducible pipelines, configurations, and processed data** for reproducing all analyses and figures from the SEAM manuscript, including additional models beyond DeepSTARR, PBMs, and ChromBPNet, are available on [Zenodo](https://zenodo.org/records/17314557).
+**Complete pipelines, configurations, and processed data** for reproducing all analyses and figures from the SEAM manuscript, including additional models beyond DeepSTARR, PBMs, and ChromBPNet, are available on [Zenodo](https://zenodo.org/records/17314557).

 ## SEAM Interactive Interpretability Tool: